-Total operating revenue increased approximately 17.8% from \$1,042.8 million in 2014, to \$1,228.6 million in 2015.
-Toll revenue increased 18.3% over the prior year due to an increase in both commercial and passenger vehicle traffic and an increase in the commercial vehicle toll rates.
-Toll evasion recovery revenue increased to \$64.3 million from \$53.8 million in 2014.
+Total operating revenue increased approximately 6.1% from \$1,228.6 million in 2015, to \$1,303.3 million in 2016.
+Toll revenue increased 6.1% over the prior year due to an increase in both commercial and passenger vehicle traffic, an increase in the commercial vehicle toll rates and the commencement of tolling on the first phase of the IL-390 Tollway.
+Toll evasion recovery revenue increased to \$64.5 million from \$64.3 million in 2015.

-Total operating expenses, excluding depreciation, increased by approximately 11.5% in 2015, due to the implementation of GASB Statement No. 68, which modified the method of reporting pension expense.
-Other operating expenses, excluding depreciation and retirement, remained fairly stable compared to 2014, increasing by less than 1%.
+Total operating expenses, excluding depreciation, increased by approximately 12.2% in 2016, due to increased pension expense computed under GASB Statement No. 68, and increased credit card fees, equipment rental and consulting expenses.
 See the Management Discussion and Analysis contained within these statements for further information.

-Comprehensive Annual Financial Report Overview of Organization, Background and Functions
+Comprehensive Annual Financial Report Overview of Organization, Background and Functions December 31, 2016